otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-file-management.md

 ---

-_(This week uses the same recurring labels explained in Week 01: why it matters, design first, quick check, and task.)_
+_(This module uses the same recurring labels explained in Module 01: why it matters, design first, quick check, and task.)_

-Back in Week 01 you read and wrote plain text files.
+Back in Module 01 you read and wrote plain text files.
 Real applications usually need more structure than that: a spreadsheet of contacts, a settings file, a saved game.
-This week looks at two of the most common structured formats, CSV and JSON, and at handling files and folders more carefully than "hope the path is right."
+This module looks at two of the most common structured formats, CSV and JSON, and at handling files and folders more carefully than "hope the path is right."

 ---